AnnaAxelsson051/AnnaAxelsson051/README.md

 <h2>About me</h2>

-Discovered my passion for software-development in 2021.
-Coding mostly in Java, C#, JavaScript, HTML and CSS.
+Lawyer who discovered my passion for software development in 2021.
+Decided to pursue a career in tech in 2022 - Coding mostly in Java, C#, JavaScript, HTML and CSS.

 <h3>Some Tools I Have Used and Learned</h3>
 <p align="left">